Gluten-free Fluffy Pizza Crust

 This homemade pizza crust is….

 I love playing with dough!
-A good soft, workable dough is a joy to bake with!
-When it comes to grain-free and gluten-free baking, working with those kinds of doughs can be kind of intimidating when first starting off.
+A good soft, workable dough is a joy to bake with.
+When it comes to gluten-free baking, working with that kind of dough can be kind of intimidating when first starting off.
 Since I have never really worked with gluten-based dough, I don’t really have a comparison.
-However, I have learned a lot since experimenting with different recipes and using differing grain-free flours in my baking on the homestead.
+However, I have learned a lot since experimenting with different recipes and using differing gluten-free flours in my baking on the homestead.

 My first tip would be to consider what flours you are using.
 Every gluten-free or grain-free flour will create a different dough.
-Since we try to stick to a grain-free diet on our homestead, I have worked mostly with grain-free flours such as cassava flour, coconut flour, and tapioca flour.
+Since we try to stick to a gluten-free and grain-free diet on our homestead, I have worked mostly with grain-free flours such as cassava flour, coconut flour, and tapioca flour as well as gluten-free flour blends.

 Yeast is a fungus.
 When it comes to determining if yeast is healthy to use in grain-free and gluten-free baking, you have to look at what context it is used in.
 Consuming too much yeast can lead to a yeast imbalance in your body, which leads to health issues.
 However, when consumed in moderation, yeast is perfectly safe and can even be beneficial.